TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendUserObject/Index.rst

 .. _be-user-access-any:

-Checking Access to any Backend Module
+Checking access to any backend module
 =====================================

 If you know the module key you can check if the module is included in